NE Miata: Next-Gen Miata – What to Expect

 The current-generation ND Miata has been offered with multiple engines across various markets, including a 1.5-liter and 2.0-liter engine.
 We think the upcoming Mazda Miata NE model is even more likely to be available with multiple powertrain choices.

-There could be a purely gas base engine, and an available hybrid or mild-hybrid Miata, with a Miata electric model offered later down the road.
+There could be a purely gas base engine, and an available hybrid or mild-hybrid Miata, with an MX-5 electric model offered later down the road.

-Many die-hard Miata fans and current owners might not be interested in the rumored Miata hybrid model, at least initially upon release.
-So offering an enhanced 2.0-liter unit with upwards of 200 horsepower seems very likely and could satisfy gas-powered Miata loyalists.
+Many Miata fans and current owners might not be interested in the rumored Miata hybrid model, at least initially upon release.
+So offering a new Skyactiv-Z engine with around 200 horsepower or more could satisfy Miata loyalists.

-The manual transmission is sure to live on in the next Miata, whether only paired with a purely gas engine, an exclusive hybrid powertrain, or both.
+The manual transmission is sure to live on in the next Miata, whether only paired with a purely gas engine or also with the exclusive hybrid powertrain.

 NE Miata Hybrid: Powertrain Possibilities

-So, if the next Mazda Miata will likely have hybrid power, what powertrain should we expect under the hood?
+So, if the next Mazda Miata will likely offer hybrid power, what powertrain should we expect under the hood?

 Mazda has several mild-hybrid and full-hybrid options it could pursue.
 Or, a completely new Miata hybrid setup could be in the works right now.